GravitoLtd/gravitoltd.github.io/docs/Gravito_TCF_2.2_CMP/advanced/googleconsentmode.md

 1.  **Enabling Google Consent Mode (GCM):**

-    - Check the 'useGCM' checkbox in settings.
+    - Check the 'Use GCM' checkbox in settings.
-    - This will open Additional section which you can use to map google specified consents to IAB purposes.
+    - This will open Additional sections for Google Consent Mode v2 which will be prefilled for you according to the Google Consent Mode v2 requirements and should not be modified.
-    - For each google consent select purposes from the dropdown list to which you want to map that specific consents.
     - Also make sure that you have configured "googleTCFId" field correctly.

 1.  **Finalizing Configuration and Publishing:**